phaistos-networks/TANK/tank_encoding.md

 That means that in practice we will be encoding the timestamp only for the first message in the bundle, and every message in the bundle which has a different timestamp than the one before it.

 #### Messages Sequence Numbers
-You will notice that the sequence number for the invidual bundle messages are not encoded in bundle message set.
+You will notice that the sequence number for the invidual bundle messages are not encoded in bundle message set - although there is now support for 'sparse' bundles.
+See later.
 This is because for the common case where each message's sequence number is set to the last assigned sequence number + 1, we don't need to do that.
 We consider the `base sequence number` of the segment log that holds the bundle, as well as the sparse segment index which maps from sequence numbers to segment log file offsets, and from there we can compute the sequence numbers of all messages indirectly.
 See tank_protocol.md for more.
 By not having to encode that value in the bundle we can safe 4 or 8 bytes we 'd otherwise need to spend to store it.

-However, please note, that in the future, we may extend the encoding semantics so that we will either encode a base sequence number for the bundle, or the absolute sequence number for each message, or a combination of deltas and absolute sequence numbers, in order to support compaction semantics.
-This will not complicate further the encoding scheme, except that it will likely require the use of one bit of the bundle and/or messages flags, and the encoding of another value.
+##### Sparse Bundles
+We now support 'sparse bundles', where we encode information in the bundle header and the bundle message headers(if necessary) so that messages in the set are explicitly identified with a sequence number, as opposed to being implicitly identified based on a relative base sequence number(see above).
+This is required in order to support compactions and mirroring (a tank-cli feature).
+Regular applications should never produce sparse bundles (via TankClient::produce_with_base() method) and sparse bundlesa are properly handled by the client.
+Support for sparse bundles increased the complexity of the encoding and the client, but I think it's worth it, considering one only need to write the client one(and make sure she's got it right), while reaping the benefits of the tight encoding forever.

 We will ammend this document to reflect those requirements.
 This will likely not happen soon because there is no immediate need for it, and from an informal survey, we found out that users of Kafka and other such systems overwhelmingly do not need nor take advantage of compactions.
 It will be support though eventually.